5 years, 3 curators, 3 world regions, 8 exhibitions

 Phase 2: Latin America with Curator Pablo León de la Barra

 The second phase of the project is focusing on contemporary art from Latin America.
 Pablo León de la Barra has been selected as Guggenheim UBS MAP Curator, Latin America, and began his two-year residency at the Guggenheim in New York in August 2013.

 In his role as Guggenheim UBS MAP Curator, Latin America, Pablo León de la Barra will draw on years of extensive research of local artists, curators, and intellectuals.
-Dialogue surrounding the distinctive cultural and artistic landscape of the region will provide a foundation for an exhibition that is planned to open at the Solomon R. Guggenheim Museum in June 2014 before traveling to two international venues.
+Dialogue surrounding the distinctive cultural and artistic landscape of the region provided a foundation for an exhibition that was shown at the Guggenheim Museum from June 13 - October 1 2014.
+The exhibition featured 50 works by 40 artists representing 15 countries, including Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Guatemala, Honduras, Mexico, Panama, Peru, United States (Puerto Rico), Uruguay and Venezuela.
+The exhibition presented a wide range of approaches including drawing, installation, mixed media, painting, sculpture, performance and video.
+Arranged in five thematic constellations – Conceptualism, Emancipation/Participation, Modernities, Political Activism and the Tropical – the works demonstrate that Latin America cannot be reduced to a single, homogeneous entity.

 Phase 3: Middle East and North Africa

 The third phase of Guggenheim UBS MAP, with curator Sara Raza, focuses on the Middle East and North Africa.